TheJedis2020/arch_katas_2020/ADRs/Notifications scheduler to handle customer notifications.md

 ## Context and Problem Statement

 The "Farmacy Foods" system should allow sending notifications to subscribeds after they have received the meal, to prompt them to send customer satisfaction feedback.
 The messages should arrive a set amount of time after purchase confirmation.

-The Subscription Notification service is issuing messages to customers on meals status change, so there is a similarity, but unlike those messages, the feedback prompts are not sent immediately.
+The Subscription Notification service issues messages to customers on meals status change, so there is a similarity, but unlike those messages, the feedback prompts are not sent immediately.

 ### Requirements